Plot No.-124, 2nd Floor, Industrial Area, Phase - 1, Panchkula, Haryana 134113

 How the Business Model Changes the Profits

-Your profits depend on where you enter on a supply chain.
+Your profits depend on where you enter the supply chain.

 A. The Traditional Wholesaler (Stockist)

-You buy from large manufacturers (like Sun Pharma or Cipla) and sell to 50–100 local chemists.
+You buy from large manufacturers (like Mankind Pharma, Cipla or Godase Healthcare) and sell to 50–100 local chemists.

 Gross Margin: 8% to 12%.